DylanMeeus/springboot_jwt_blog/_posts/2015-09-28-5-steps-to-add-modern-authentication-to-legacy-apps-using-jwts.markdown

 Auth0 issues [JSON Web Tokens](http://jwt.io) on every login for your users.
 This means that you can have a solid [identity infrastructure](https://auth0.com/docs/identityproviders), including [Single Sign On](https://auth0.com/docs/sso/single-sign-on), User Management, support for Social (Facebook, Github, Twitter, etc.), Enterprise (Active Directory, LDAP, SAML, etc.) and your own database of users with just a few lines of code.
 Auth0 is perfect for [Single Page Applications](https://auth0.com/docs/sequence-diagrams) and very easy to set up.

 As we saw in this tutorial, switching to JWT authentication from traditional session-based authentication is very easy, and there are many advantages to doing so.
 Using Auth0 for JWT authentication makes the process of switching to JWT authentication even easier.
-If you'd like to see how Auth0 can be used in your legacy application, feel free to [get in touch](mailto:support@auth0.com)-we're here to help!
+If you'd like to see how Auth0 can be used in your legacy application, feel free to [open a support ticket](https://support.auth0.com)-we're here to help!

 ## Wrapping Up